Fix "Discovered - Currently Not Indexed" in Search Console (2026 Triage)

 3. Weak discovery signal for the URL

-• Lots of AI-generated unedited listicle pages
+• Bulk AI-generated, unedited listicle pages

 Shortest path to fix